center-for-threat-informed-defense/attack-flow/docs/builder.rst

    The Attack Flow Builder does not automatically save your work.
 If you accidentally close the tab or navigate forward or backward, you will lose any unsaved work.
    Remember to save your work frequently.
-(This issue will be addressed in Attack Flow 2.)
+(This issue will be addressed in a future release.)

 Docker
 ------

-If you do not want to use the Attack Flow Builder Online, you can run it locally `using Docker <https://www.docker.com/>`__ as shown below.
+If you do not want to use the Attack Flow Builder embedded in this site, you can run it locally `using Docker <https://www.docker.com/>`__ as shown below.

 .. code:: shell